 Working with faculty

-When pursuing a concentration in Media Management, Industry and Policy, you have the opportunity to work with faculty who have expertise and experience in the field.
+When pursuing a concentration in Media Management, Law and Policy, you have the opportunity to work with faculty who have expertise and experience in the field.
 Take advantage of office hours to talk with your instructors about your performance in class, the content of assignments, and how the course helps you work toward your goals.

 Practicums and other professional learning classes, internships for credit, classes with an international travel component, and proposals to design independent research courses are all options that can be built into your undergraduate experience.
 Explore the possibilities with the help of your academic advisors.